turingschool/try-turing/info-fe-be-fs/index.md

 ## Goals

-The goal of this session is to give you a general understanding of different areas of software development.
+The goal of this session is to give you a general understanding of different areas of software development by...
-- explore frontend, backend, and full stack software development
+- exploring frontend, backend, and full stack software development
-- explain what we teach at Turing and why
+- explaining what we teach at Turing and why
 - answering questions you have or get you connected with someone who can answer your questions

 ## Online Learning Norms